minkezhang/mudpy/README.md

 Features
 ----
-The `Mud` class will work for property setters as well as instance variables.
+The `Mud` class will check for dirty fields as a result of @property setters, as well as instance variables.
+It will **not** check for method changes (as these are not typically written to file).

 Caveats
 ----